IBM/cloud-pak-deployer/docs/src/50-advanced/run-on-openshift/run-deployer-on-openshift-using-console.md

 ## Start the deployer
 * Go to the OpenShift console
 * Click the "+" sign at the top of the page
 * Paste the following block into the window.
-You can update the tag and/or image registry to a concrete tag on line 11.
+You can update the image on line 11.
 The same value will be used for image for the Deployer Job.
 ```yaml linenums="1" hl_lines="11"
 apiVersion: v1
 kind: Pod